Dichotomyctere ocellatus: Characteristics

 Figure 8 puffers grow to about 8 cm total length (TL).
 They are colourful fish, with greenish yellow patterns on their backs.
 These patterns vary greatly from fish to fish, but the markings either side of the caudal fin resemble the number eight, or eye-spots (earning the species another common name as "eyespot puffer").
 Figure 8 puffers are relatively peaceful among Tetraodontidae, and have been kept successfully with other fish such as bumblebee gobies and mollies, but as with all pufferfish there is a risk that tankmates will not be tolerated.

 Like all members of its family, the figure 8 puffer is capable of inflating itself with water or air when stressed or otherwise frightened.

 In freshwater

 Like the closely related green pufferfish, the figure 8 exhibits euryhalinity, and undergoes epithelial remodeling and changes in the kidneys and gills when exposed to changes in salinity.
 Accordingly, the figure 8 puffer is often mistakenly regarded as an entirely freshwater fish, and has considerable resistance to freshwater exposure.
 In a marine environment, it exhibits typical saltwater fish morphological features in its gills, allowing it to secrete sodium chloride across the gill epithelium like a typical saltwater fish.
 However, acclimated to freshwater, the figure 8 puffer will exhibit specialized cells that do not match any gill ion-regulating cell of a freshwater fish.
-The other fish known to have these types of cells is the Mozambique tilapia (O. mossambicus), but this is a saltwater fish.
+The other fish known to have these types of cells is the Mozambique tilapia (O. mossambicus).